🌐 HTTP Header Viewer – Inspect and Analyze Website Headers Instantly

 | Set-Cookie | Stores session and preference data for users. |

-| Strict-Transport-Security (HSTS) | Enforces HTTPS-only access. |
+| Strict-Transport-Security (HSTS) | Enforces HTTPS-only access to prevent protocol downgrade attacks. |

-| Access-Control-Allow-Origin (CORS) | Defines which domains can access server data. |
+| Access-Control-Allow-Origin (CORS) | Defines which domains can access server data for cross-origin requests. |

 🌐 Why HTTP Headers Matter